 3. Maximum par value per issuer: 10%

 4. Credit: Both mutual and money market mutual funds require that they have attained the highest ranking or the highest letter and numerical rating provided by not less than two Nationally Recognized Statistical Rating Organizations (NRSROs).
 In addition, they have retained an investment advisor registered or exempt from registration with the SEC with not less than five years’ experience managing their specific category of fund and have assets under management in excess of $500,000,000.

+Whenever a maximum allowable percentage of the portfolio is stated for any type of security as detailed above, the maximum allowable limits are applicable at the time of security purchase unless otherwise noted.

 8. COMPETITIVE TRANSACTIONS